 Said was the first Bedouin dive instructor in Dahab.
 Growing up in the mountains as his home slowly became a world renown dive spot, gave him unique insights more traditional divers lacked.
 He came up with the idea of camel diving safaris and it remains one of the greatest adventures I’ve ever had.
 Picture a camel trek over sea worn rock, between the Red Sea and Sinai Mountain Range, taking you to the remotest parts of the coastline, along with all your dive gear.

 The destination for our safari was a Bedouin camp in Abu Galum.
 Completely surrounded by mountains, the only way to reach it was either by boat or camel.
 The boat was first.
 We arrived at our camp – a collection of three walled shacks facing the sea – around mid-morning.
 The desolate land in front of us, haunting in its beauty was cut into four distinct colours of azure, raw umber, grey and dark blue.
 Each colour separated the sky, mountains, desert and sea on the horizon.

-We wasted almost no time – within half an hour we geared up and walked a small way to the water.
-The cool water soon welcomed us to an ever-expanding garden of colour.
+We wasted almost no time – within half an hour we geared up and walked a small way to the sea, the cool water welcoming us to an ever-expanding garden of colour.